The answer to “what is search intent?” can be distilled into one word: WHY.

 Let’s sum it up from a 10,000-foot view.

-- Applying search intent aligns you with Google’s mission and helping Google help searchers is a win, win, win.
+- Creating content with search intent in mind aligns you with Google’s mission and helping Google help searchers is a win, win, win.

 - Understanding what searchers are looking for and why will help you meet them exactly where they are with what they need and in the most helpful format.